zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    current state.

-   :ip: The ip address to search for.
+   :param ip: The ip address to search for.

    :returns: vector of all rules affecting the IP address.